-At Oak Terrace School - students in kindergarten through fifth grade attending Wayne Thomas and Oak Terrace Schools
+At Oak Terrace School - students in kindergarten through fifth grade attending Oak Terrace and Wayne Thomas Schools

-At Indian Trail School - students in kindergarten through fifth grade attending Indian Trail, Ravinia, Sherwood, and Red Oak Schools
+At Indian Trail School - students in kindergarten through fifth grade attending Indian Trail School.

 Oak Terrace School, 240 Prairie Ave., Highwood (VIEW MAP)

-A shared classroom, Room #123, in the north corridor of the first floor.
+A shared classroom, Room #209, in the west corridor of the second floor.
 Program also uses the Multi-purpose room for snack time and table work, and open space for active play.
-There is also a separate classroom for homework time, a gym, library, computer lab, outdoor playground and grassy area.
-Enter at the double doors in the back of the building in the middle of the bus lane.
+There is also a separate classroom for homework time, a gym, outdoor playground and grassy area.
+Enter on the west lower entrance door B1, call ASAP phone to be let in.

 Indian Trail School, 2075 St. Johns Ave., Highland Park (VIEW MAP)

-The “small gym” located at the southwest corner of the building.
+The ASAP room is located at the lower level on the east side of the building.
 Additional space used includes the library, big gym, an empty classroom, and outdoor playgrounds and fields.
 Enter door directly to the small gym at the right of the main entrance at the front of the school.